NexPlayer/Android-SDK/advanced.md

 #### final int NEXPLAYER\_SEEKABLE\_IN\_BUFFER = 2 [static]

-One of the possible values formIsSeekablein NexContentInformation.mIsSeekable.
+One of the possible values for mIsSeekable in NexContentInformation.mIsSeekable.

 This indicates that the player can seek within the prefetch buffer of the current content.

 #### final int NEXPLAYER\_SEEKABLE\_IN\_CONTENT = 1 [static]

-One of the possible values formIsSeekablein NexContentInformation.mIsSeekable.
+One of the possible values for mIsSeekable in NexContentInformation.mIsSeekable.

 This indicates that the player can seek within the current content.

 #### final int NEXPLAYER\_SEEKABLE\_NONE = 0** [static]

-One of the possible values formIsSeekablein NexContentInformation.mIsSeekable.
+One of the possible values for mIsSeekable in NexContentInformation.mIsSeekable.

 This indicates that seeking is not available in the current content.

 #### final int NEXPLAYER\_SEEKABLE\_TO\_ZERO = 4 [static]

-One of the possible values formIsSeekablein NexContentInformation.mIsSeekable.
+One of the possible values for mIsSeekable in NexContentInformation.mIsSeekable.

 This indicates that the player can only seek to 0 seconds in the current content (in other words, the player can seek and return to the beginning of the content).